ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

     }
 }
 ```
+## Building the UI

+Moving on to the UI and digressing a little.

-## UI Components
+### UI Components

-One of my gripes with most people's code is the amount of repetitive HTML markup.
-Editor/Display/List forms are good exmples.
+One of my gripes with much of the UI code I see is HTML markup repetition.
+What coders do in Razor Markup they would never dream of doing in C# code.
+Editor/Display/List forms are good examples.
 In this project I've moved most of the repetitive HTML markup into *UI Components*.
-I'm a firm believer is getting all the HTML markup out of high level components.
-A formatting issue such as not enough spacing, fix it in one place and it's fixed everywhere!
+I like to get all my HTML markup out of high level components.
+A formatting issue such as not enough spacing.
+Fix it in one place and it's fixed everywhere!

-Let's take a look at a couple of examples here.
+Let's take a look at a couple of examples.
+All the UI components are in the *UIComponents* directory.

 #### UIFormRow

-It's not rocket science, far from it.  `ChildContent` is the default definition for what gets entered between the opening and closing statements.
+Not rocket science.  `ChildContent` is the default definition of what gets entered between the opening and closing statements.
 ```html
 @namespace CEC.Blazor.Editor